Touchlab-Hiring/a_elshaer/README.md

 ## Things i would choose in a real project

+### Pagination with RemoteMediator
+I would include pagination with RemoteMediator to fetch data from the network and store it in the database.
+But i didn't include it in this project because the API doesn't support pagination and doesn't have a lot of data.

 ### Modularized Architecture

 - Emphasizing test-driven development, we aim for a robustly written codebase, supplemented by comprehensive unit and UI